qorenx/AnitiumNet/README.md

 ---
 Preview: anitium.net
 Our preview site version: 0.8.9a
-Our current version: 0.9.2CEQ
+Our current version: 0.9.3

-I'm waiting for discord to buy theme.

-Prices:
-->1 year support, $100 for 10 years
-->1 year support, $200 for 25 years
-->Subscription, recommended.
-3-4$ per month, unlimited support and updates.
+Available now.
+It can be purchased.
+The development process continues.
+You can donate.
+I'm waiting for Discord.
+Donors are given a role.
 ---I'll wait for more on discord.